This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Flour: All-purpose flour serves as the base for these tortillas.
-It yields a soft, pliable texture.
+- Flour: Use all-purpose flour as the base for soft, pliable tortillas.

-- Kosher salt: Enhances the flavor of the tortillas.
-If substituting with table salt, reduce the quantity by half to avoid over-salting.
+- Kosher Salt: Enhances the flavor.
+If using table salt, use half the amount to avoid over-salting

-- Hot water: The water should be hot to the touch but not boiling.
-You can heat it in the microwave or on the stove.
+- Hot Water: The water should be hot but not boiling.
+Heat it in the microwave or on the stove.

 Recipe Variations

-- Gluten-Free Tortillas: Substitute all-purpose flour with a gluten-free flour blend for a celiac-friendly version.
-I personally use King Arthur brand Gluten Free Measure For Measure Flour.
+- Gluten-Free Tortillas: Swap all-purpose flour with a gluten-free flour blend.
+I recommend using King Arthur brand Gluten Free Measure For Measure Flour.

-- Herb-Infused: Mix in finely chopped herbs like cilantro or parsley for a burst of flavor and color.
+- Herb-Infused Tortillas: Stir in finely chopped herbs, such as cilantro or parsley, for added flavor and a pop of color.

-- Spiced Tortillas: Add 1/8 to 1/4 teaspoon of your favorite spice blend, like taco seasoning or Cajun spice, into the dough for an extra kick.
+- Spiced Tortillas: Add 1/8 to 1/4 teaspoon of a spice blend, like taco seasoning or creole seasoning, to the dough for a flavorful twist.

-- Combine Dry Ingredients: In a medium-sized bowl, whisk together your flour, baking powder, and salt.
-If you’re using butter, add it at this stage and work it into the flour with your fingers until the mixture takes on a wet sand-like texture.
+- Mix Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, and salt.
+If using butter, work it into the flour with your fingers until the mixture resembles wet sand.

-- Add Liquid: Pour in the hot water.
-If you’re using vegetable oil instead of butter, add it now.
+- Add Liquids: Pour in the hot water.
+If using vegetable oil, add it now.

-- Mix Dough: Use a fork to stir the mixture, combining the wet and dry ingredients until a dough forms.
+- Combine Dough: Stir with a fork until the wet and dry ingredients come together into a dough.

-- Divide and Shape: Split the dough into 4 or 5 equal portions and shape each into a round ball.
+- Portion Dough: Divide the dough into 4 or 5 equal pieces and roll each into a ball.

 How To Cook Flour Tortillas

-- Preheat Skillet: Place a cast-iron or non-stick skillet on the stove and heat it over medium heat.
+- Heat Skillet: Preheat a cast-iron or non-stick skillet over medium heat.

-- Roll Out the Dough: On a surface lightly dusted with flour, use a rolling pin to flatten one of the dough balls into an approximately 8-inch round.
-Don’t stress about achieving a perfect circle; rustic-shaped tortillas are just as tasty!
+- Roll Out Dough: On a floured surface, roll one dough ball into an 8-inch round.
+Don’t worry about perfect circles—rustic shapes are just as delicious.

-- Flip and Finish: Turn the tortilla over and cook until the second side also develops golden-brown spots.
-Once done, move the tortilla to a plate and cover it with a clean dish towel to retain warmth.
-Continue this process with the remaining dough balls.
+- Flip and Finish: Flip the tortilla and cook the other side until golden-brown spots appear.
+Transfer to a plate and cover with a clean dish towel to keep warm.
+Repeat with the remaining dough balls.

 Expert Tips

-- Fat Options: While traditional tortillas often use lard, this recipe is versatile enough to work well with butter, oil, or lard.
-Add oil in the step where you mix in the water, and for lard or butter, incorporate it with the dry ingredients.
+- Fat Options: This easy tortilla recipe works with butter, oil, or lard.
+Add oil with the water, and for butter or lard, mix it into the dry ingredients.

 Serving Suggestions

-- Pinwheels: Spread your choice of hummus, peanut butter and jelly, or seasoned cream cheese and veggies.
-Roll tightly and slice into bite-sized pieces.
+- Pinwheels: Spread with hummus, cream cheese, or peanut butter and jelly, roll up tightly, and slice into bite-sized snacks.

-- Spinach Turkey Wrap: Use the tortillas to wrap up some lean turkey, fresh spinach, and your favorite sauce.
+- Turkey Wrap: Wrap up lean turkey, fresh spinach, and ranch dressing for a quick lunch.

-- Beef Enchiladas: Swap out corn tortillas and use these flour tortillas for a quick and easy enchilada dish.
+- Beef Enchiladas: Use these tortillas in place of corn tortillas for a simple, flavorful enchilada dish.

-- Tacos: Make ground beef tacos, chicken tacos, shrimp tacos, or fish tacos and top with your favorite taco fixings.
+- Tacos: Use these tortillas to make beef tacos, chicken tacos, shrimp tacos, or fish tacos, and top with your favorite taco fixings.

-- Breakfast Burritos: Make mornings a breeze with make-ahead breakfast burritos filled with eggs, black beans, onions, and garlic.
+- Breakfast Burritos: Stuff with eggs, black beans, onions, and garlic for a make-ahead breakfast.

-- Taco Casserole: Layer ground beef, cheese, and salsa between tortillas for a hearty casserole.
+- Taco Casserole: Layer tortillas with ground beef, cheese, and salsa for a hearty baked dish.

 Frequently Asked Questions